japinol7/the-codemaster/README.md

 	        > Type C: They contain medium interesting data.
 	        > Type B: They contain good interesting data.
 	        > Type A: They contain high interesting data.
-        > In later versions of the game:
-            > You will use them on the computers.
+        > You can decrypt files disk messages with the computers.
 	> Computers:
         > Use a computer to decrypt files disks.
         > In later versions, they will have an important role in